-Halloween gingerbread mummies are so simple but effective, made with with a simple gingerbread person shape and icing piped to create that ‘mummy’ effect.
-We think this would make the ideal activity before a Halloween party, because they’re super easy to make and will be ready in just 45 minutes.
+Halloween gingerbread mummies are so simple but so effective.
+Made with a simple gingerbread person shape cutter all you need is icing piped to create that ‘mummy’ effect.
+We think this would make the ideal activity to do with the kids before a Halloween party.
+They’re super easy to make and will be ready in just 45 minutes.
 This Halloween gingerbread recipe is great if you’ve got lots of people to feed as it makes 30 gingerbread mummies in just one batch.
 Let the kids get creative with decorating using icing and Smarties.
 Give them red writing icing and chocolate sprinkles to make these treats even spookier.

 - 350g plain flour, plus extra to dust

 - 1tsp bicarbonate of soda